-Try and track any of these Wheel Options for at least six commute days during October and you can enter to win a $2500 travel prize package to choose your own adventure! (prize includes a $2000 travel credit and a $500 pre-paid MasterCard Rewards Card).
+Try and track any of the Wheel Options for a chance to earn rewards during our annual campaigns.
 Plus you’ll save your money, have peace-of-mind and you’ll help improve the quality of life in our community… and on our planet!

 Carpool – Carpooling is one of the most flexible and convenient ways to share the ride.
 Simply find at least one other person who shares a similar commute with you, determine a driving schedule, develop a few ground rules and you are on your way!
 Click here for a listing of ridematch services that can help you find a carpool partner.

 Bus/Rail/Passenger Ferry/Water Taxi/Streetcar– Leave the driving to someone else and arrive at work relaxed for a change.
 Taking the bus, Commuter Rail or Light Rail or even a water taxi or streetcar, allows you to catch up on the important aspects of your life that you just can’t do when you drive alone: sleep, read the newspaper, make your grocery list, play solitaire on your laptop or catch up on emails.

 Bike/Walk – Exercise your commute options and your body!
 Try riding a bike or walking to work instead of driving alone.
 It’s an inexpensive way to get to work and you’ll be ready for the streets of New York.
 Better yet, try biking to work and use one of the above options on your way home; most buses and vanpools in the state are, or can be, equipped with bike racks and some transit facilities have bicycle parking or lockers.